nickswalker/nickwalker.us/collections/_projects/command-understanding.md

 ---

 {% include article_image.html img="/assets/images/projects/robot_command.jpg"
-    caption="Robots like the HSR are capable of many things, but it's still hard to build language interfaces that let users provide commands naturally."%}
+    caption="Robots like the HSR are capable of many things, but it's still hard to build language interfaces that let users provide commands naturally." alt="A woman sitting on a couch, turning to face a home robot"
+%}

 ## The Problem